MicrosoftDocs/dynamics365smb-docs/business-central/ui-batch-posting.md

 1. From the document that you have tried to post with background posting, choose the **Job Queue Status** field, which will contain **Error**.
 2. Review the error message and fix the problem.

-Alternativelly you can review on the **Job Queue Log Entries** page if the sales order was posted successfully.
-For more information, see [To view status or errors in the job queue](admin-job-queues-schedule-tasks.md#to-view-status-or-errors-in-the-job-queue).
+Alternatively, you can review on the **Job Queue Log Entries** page if the sales order was posted successfully.
+For more information, see the [Monitor the job queue](#monitor-the-job-queue) section.

 ## To create a job queue entry for batch posting of sales orders